 Teachers are continuing to use "Virtual Classrooms" with their students and are embracing Ed Studios as an essential teaching tool.

 Teachers are also using various "apps" on mobile phones to enhance activities within the classroom, for example the DoJo reinforcement program.
-In 2015, we began investing in iPads for use in learning cross the school.
+In 2016, we began investing in iPads for use in learning cross the Early Years.

 Social Climate